 To give you the context you’ll need to fully evaluate these questions, here is a breakdown of the value which Life Care communities offer, and how to determine the costs of moving to a Life Care community such as Ventana by Buckner.

-The Full Value of a Life Care Community
+The Full Value of a Life Plan Community

 There is a long list of emotional, practical, and financial reasons why moving to a luxury senior living community makes sense for many people.
 In the case of a Life Care community like Ventana, those reasons are even more apparent.